-Dollar amounts must be rounded to the nearest whole dollar where noted. (§ 1026.38(t)(4)(i)) If an amount must be rounded but is composed of other amounts that are not rounded, use the unrounded amounts in calculating the total and then round the final sum.
+Dollar amounts must be rounded to the nearest whole dollar where noted in the TILA-RESPA Rule. (§ 1026.38(t)(4)(i)) If an amount must be rounded but is composed of other amounts that are not rounded, use the unrounded amounts in calculating the total and then round the final sum.
 Conversely, if an amount is required to be rounded and is composed of rounded amounts, use the rounded amounts in calculating the total.
 (Comment 38(t)(4)-2)